LEARN CORRECTLY FROM THE BEGINNING

 When music is shared with peers, it is fun and both musical and personal development is much quicker in so many areas.
 So I always encourage students to play chamber music - to play together with their friends, studiomates, or classmates) as duos, trios, quartets, etc.

-All students attend performance classes, whether or not they will perform, as it is one of the most valuable tools in music education.
-In performance classes, students not only get the opportunity to practice performing and to bring their pieces to another level, but also to develop their listening skills.
-Performing takes practice, just as training muscles, learning notes, shaping a piece, etc. The more experience we have performing, the more successful we become at expressing ourselves in public.
+Performing takes practice, just as learning notes, training muscles, shaping a piece, etc. The more experience we have performing, the more successful we become at expressing ourselves in public.
 Also, with each performance of a piece comes a new understanding of the piece and shortcomings that were not evident in the studio come clear.
-All performances are recorded so students can listen review and discuss during their lessons. |
+It is also a great tool for students who could use an extra push to reach their goals.